CodeForPortland/access2justicePDX/content/project/mvp.en.md

 - **Answer Bank** - Sensitive data store that holds the answers pertaining to the variable inputs inside the documents.

 - **Document Stores** - The source documents that provide the templates for documents parsed and generated.
+May use Amazon RDS.

 - **User Stores** - Sensitive data stores for user information.